threefoldtech/info_grid/src/playground/nextcloud.md

 # Troubleshooting

-## Retrieve the Nextcloud AIO Seed Phrase
+## Retrieve the Nextcloud AIO Password

-You can retrieve the Nextcloud AIO seed phrase (8 words) by writing the following command line on the VM hosting your Nextcloud instance:
+You can retrieve the Nextcloud AIO password (8 words) by writing the following command line on the VM hosting your Nextcloud instance:

 ```
 cat /mnt/data/docker/volumes/nextcloud_aio_mastercontainer/_data/data/configuration.json | grep password